jakub627/lab_tools/README.md

 ## Contact

-For any questions or issues, please open an issue on the repository or contact me directly via email at <dybich89@gmail.com>.
+For any questions or issues, please open an issue on the repository.